Attainder: Corruption of blood

 and when Congress passed the first federal crime bill in 1790, it prohibited corruption of blood as a punishment for any federal crime.
-In England and Wales, corruption of blood was abolished by the Corruption of Blood Act 1814.
+In England and Wales, corruption of blood was abolished (except for high treason, petty treason and murder) by the Corruption of Blood Act 1814, for petty treason with that offence's abolition by the Offences against the Person Act 1828, and for the remaining offences by the Forfeiture Act 1870.